jooray/datasetgen-ng/README.md

 );
 ```

+## Parallel processing

+It is safe to run one of each Phase 1, Phase 2 and Phase 3 processes at the same time, after
+you add all the datasets to the vector store (addcontext phase).

+You can also run multiple Phase 1 processes at the same time with different datasets.

 ## Support and value4value

 If you like this project, I would appreciate if you contributed time, talent or treasure.